Luxury Living in LoHi

 "ATRIA is a refreshing take on the townhome," says Jorgen Jensen, Partner & Broker Associate at Slate Real Estate Advisors.
 "Instead of placing the patio on the rooftop, the outdoor space is carved off of the second level, which enhances privacy and creates a strong connection to the interior through expansive glass window systems."

 Despite its urban location, the windows in ATRIA enhance the connection to the outdoors and maximizes natural daylight.
-With around 300 days of sunshine a year in Colorado, there's no shortage of sunshine in these Highlands townhomes.
+With around 300 days of sunshine a year in Colorado, there's no shortage of light in these Highlands townhomes.

 This section of the Highlands has a bevy of restaurants (like THERE, Root Down and Family Jones), coffee shops, retail and outdoor spaces nearby.
 A nearby bike trail connects you to Riverfront Park, and by car, Union Station and Downtown Denver can be reached within five to ten minutes.
 This distinct city-center neighborhood is full of character with its mix of historic and modern architecture, and is close to adjacent lively neighborhoods like RiNo, Ballpark and LoDo.